ioi-2017/tps/doc/README.md

 ## gen

 The code for generating test data.
-Usually it includes “testlib.h” which simplifies file IO, random number generation, etc. It can contain a folder “manual” that contains manually created test data (all other test data will be automatically generated).
+Usually it includes `testlib.h` which simplifies file IO, random number generation, etc. It can contain a folder `manual` that contains manually created test data (all other test data will be automatically generated).

 ## gen/data

 This file contains the information of how to create the test data, and their mapping to the subtasks.
-The file is separated into several test-sets (a line starting with “@subtask”).
-Each test-set can include other test-sets by a line starting with “@include”.
+The file is separated into several test-sets (a line starting with `@subtask`).
+Each test-set can include other test-sets by a line starting with `@include`.
 Hence a test-set might be an actual subtask, or a temporary one that is included in the other subtasks.
 Below is an example:

 ```
 @subtask samples